Karl K. Darrow

 Karl Kelchner Darrow (November 26, 1891 – June 7, 1982) was an American physicist and secretary of the American Physical Society from 1941 to 1967.

 Biography

 Darrow was born on November 26, 1891, in Chicago, Illinois.
-He received his PhD from the University of Chicago under Robert A. Millikan in 1917.
-Darrow spent his working career at Western Electric from 1917 and then Bell Laboratories from its founding in 1925 until his retirement in 1956.
-He wrote four books and over 200 technical articles, histories, and critical reviews for professional journals, many of them in the Bell System Technical Journal.
+He received his PhD from the University of Chicago, in Chicago, IL, under Robert A. Millikan in 1917.
+Darrow spent his career at Western Electric beginning 1917, and later at Bell Laboratories from its founding in 1925 until his retirement in 1956.
+He wrote four books and over 200 technical articles, historical essays, and critical reviews for professional journals- many of them in the Bell System Technical Journal.
 Darrow was a nephew of the famed trial attorney Clarence Darrow.

+He was elected to the American Philosophical Society in 1936.

 In his book Atomic Energy (1948), which contains four lectures he had given in 1947, he points out that in reality his subject is nuclear energy, but that at the time of the bombing of Hiroshima someone wrote of it as an atomic bomb, and the misusage spread "like a chain reaction".
 The book includes the following passage: